anicolson/DeepXi/README.md

 Current Issues
 -----
-* Masking may need to be performed after each instance of frame-wise layer normalisation due to scaling and shift properties of layer normalisation.
-This will be fixed shortly.
+* Masking may need to be performed after each instance of frame-wise layer normalisation due to the scaling and shift properties being applied to the zero padding at the end of each sequence during training.
+This will be looked into shortly.

 Datasets Used For Training
 -----